 Food Insecurity

-How We Help: Serving Seniors improves food security for low-income seniors by providing over 640,000 nutritious congregate and home-delivered meals a year—free of charge—to over 4,000 seniors a year.
+How We Help: Serving Seniors improves food security for low-income seniors by providing over 1.5 million nutritious congregate and home-delivered meals a year—free of charge—to 13,265 seniors a year.